MOAB Bomb Kills 36 ISIS Militants In Afghanistan Airstrike, ‘Mother Of All Bombs’ Facts

 According to reports, ISIS fighters were using a vast network of caves.
 The bomb also destroyed a large stash of weapons.

-The Afghanistan President, Ashraf Ghani, approved of the strike and said on Twitter that the strike was “designed to support the efforts of the Afghan National Security Forces (ANSF) and US forces… conducting clearance operations in the region.”
+The Afghanistan President, Ashraf Ghani, approved of the strike and said on Twitter that the strike was “designed to support the efforts of the Afghan National Security Forces (ANSF) and US forces…conducting clearance operations in the region.”

 “Precautions were taken to avoid civilian casualties with this air strike.”